-If your book won't load try to fix book display problems.
+If your e-book or audibook won't load or play, try these troubleshooting steps.
 If you would still like a refund or you are requesting the refund for another reason, see the info below.

-If you return a book it may be removed from your library and you may not be able to read it.
+If your refund is approved, the e-book or audiobook may be removed from your library and you may not be able to read or listen to it.